pieterbonnet/pbDateComputation/README.md

 <a id=dprmethods></a>
 #### Methods
 ##### Constructor (lIdentifier as variant)
-Create a new object DaysProcessingRegion and assign the Identifier property
+Create a new object RegionDatesWorked and assign the Identifier property

-    Var r as new DaysProcessingRegion("DC")
+    Var r as new RegionDatesWorked("DC")

-##### Constructor (copy as DaysProcessingRegion, NewIdentifier as Variant = Nil)
+##### Constructor (copy as RegionDatesWorked, NewIdentifier as Variant = Nil)
-Create a new object DaysProcessingRegion whose properties are the same as the **copy** object passed (duplication), and assign the Identifier property
+Create a new object RegionDatesWorked whose properties are the same as the **copy** object passed (duplication), and assign the Identifier property

-    Var rDC as new DaysProcessingRegion("DC")
+    Var rDC as new RegionDatesWorked("DC")
-    Var MySchool as new DaysProcessingRegion(rDC, "My Fabulous School")
+    Var MySchool as new RegionDatesWorked(rDC, "My Fabulous School")
 ##### BusinnesDays(starting as DateTime, ending as DateTime) as DateTime()
 ##### BusinnesDays(Year as integer) as DateTime()
 Returns an array of DateTime objects, corresponding to each open day, based on the specified working days of the week, closure periods, and public holidays.